cockroachdb/docs/src/current/v22.1/crdb-internal.md

 ### `transaction_contention_events`

-{% include_cached new-in.html version="v22.1" %} Contains one row for each transaction [contention](performance-best-practices-overview.html#transaction-contention) event.
+{% include new-in.md version="v22.1" %} Contains one row for each transaction [contention](performance-best-practices-overview.html#transaction-contention) event.

 Requires either the `VIEWACTIVITY` or `VIEWACTIVITYREDACTED` [role option](alter-role.html#role-options) to access.
 If you have the `VIEWACTIVITYREDACTED` role, `contending_key` will be redacted.